Mike Cumberlege: War service

 After the Battle of Crete, Cumberlege aided in the evacuation of dozens of Allied personnel who were stranded on occupied Crete.
 The caïques HMS Escampador and HMS Hedgehog (which were under the command of Cumberlege), successfully rescued 550 Allied troops from the Cretan coast.
 Once pre-arranged evacuations became impossible, he spent three weeks surreptitiously mapping the deserted south coast of Crete between Cape Litinon and Tsoutsouros Bay, looking for landing beaches and hide-outs for small craft and landing several SOE agents and supplies, without being detected.
 For this work he was awarded the Distinguished Service Order on 20 January 1942.
 The success of the operations led to the immediate expansion of para-naval SOE operations in the area.
-In the spring of 1942, Cumberlege contracted paratyphoid, took medical leave and spent time in London with his wife and son, before returning to the Mediterranean. for a second attempt to blow up the Corinth Canal.
+In the spring of 1942, Cumberlege contracted paratyphoid, took medical leave and spent time in London with his wife and son, before returning to the Mediterranean.

 Operation Locksmith

-On 7 January 1943, Lieutenant Michael Claude Cumberlege and his SOE team of Sergeant Major James C. Steele, Sergeant Thomas E. Handley (radio operator) and Czech Corporal Jan Kotrba embarked on Operation Locksmith.
-It was at Beirut, they boarded the Greek submarine Papanicolis - Lieutenant Nicolaos Roussen RNA.
+On 7 January 1943, Cumberlege and his SOE team of Sergeant Major James C. Steele, Sergeant Thomas E. Handley (radio operator) and Czech Corporal Jan Kotrba embarked on Operation Locksmith.
+It was at Beirut they boarded the Greek submarine Papanicolis.
 The operation was a fresh attempt to block the Corinth Canal, applying the lessons which had been learnt from the failed 1941 attempt.
 Cumberlege was centrally involved in the planning process, and led the mission.
-Unfortunately, Cumberlege's superiors had rejected inserting a Greek-speaking man.
+Cumberlege's superiors, however, rejected inserting a Greek-speaking man.
 On 5 March, having travelled to the canal and set up a hideout, the team placed their explosives in the canal.
 The explosives floated in the water and failed to detonate, and ten days later SOE HQ in Cairo concluded that the mission had failed.

 On 19 March, Cumberlege, still at his hideout, reported that he was aware that Italian secret police were searching for his party.
 In early April, the Abwehr had intercepted signals from a clandestine radio operating in the Hydra area and three patrol boats were sent to triangulate the position.
 A German patrol was put ashore in the Tselevinia area and Cumberlege's hideout was discovered.
 Cumberlege and his group managed to escape, but most of their communications equipment was captured.
 Three days later the group received a message ostensibly from SOE Cairo that a British submarine was coming to rescue it.
 On the night of 30 April, the group was captured by German forces who had lured them into a trap using the captured communications equipment.